-10.4.3.3 Test series 6 should be applied to packages of explosive substances and articles in the condition and form in which they are offered for transport.
-The geometrical arrangement of the products should be realistic in regard to the packing method, and the conditions of transport, and should be such as to produce the most disadvantageous test results.
-Where explosive articles are to be carried without packaging, the tests should be applied to the non-packaged articles.
+10.4.3.3 Test series 6 should be applied to packages of explosive substances and articles in the condition and form in which they are offered.
+The geometrical arrangement of the products should be realistic in regard to the packing method and should be such as to produce the most disadvantageous test results.
+Where explosive articles are offered without packaging, the tests should be applied to the non-packaged articles.
 All types of packaging containing substances or articles should be subjected to the tests unless: